Take a tour of a colorful, inviting craft area with this craft room tour update, and see how to make the most out of a small space!

 And the pegboard!
 It’s as functional as it is pretty.

-So, what do you think?
+So, what do you think of my craft room tour update?
 Would this space inspire you?
 You can find more details on my original reveal!

 Angie is once again hosting her series Craft Room Tours!
 See see more inspiring craft spaces be sure to click over!